Gender Pay Gap Report

 Upper pay quartile

-Like many in our industry, there is a lower representation of females than we would like.
-Although our CEO and a number of other senior management positions are currently held by females, it remains an objective of the organization to see this develop further in the coming years via the attraction of more females to the sector and the progression of more current female employees in the company.
+Although our CEO and several other senior management positions are currently held by females, it remains an objective of the organization to see this develop further in the coming years via the attraction of more females to the sector and the progression of more current female employees in the company

 Influencing our data

 The gender pay gap calculation reflects the position at a point in time.
 Analysis shows that the representation of males in senior roles contributes to the gap.
-The representation of females in more senior positions has grown since the calculations were prepared.
 The relatively low number of females in the sector traditionally, while changing, contributes to the current gap with a higher number of males in senior positions or with longer tenure.

 Glossary of terms